greg0ire/inject-git-hash/README.md

    mode, which is often not straightforward, or reaching out for your mouse.
 3. You paste the hash into your command line.

+With this plugin, the worfklow is keyboard-centric:

+1. Start typing your command, e.g. `git cherry-pick` or `git show`.
-With this plugin, start typing your command, then press `^X^G` (Control-X Control-G).
+2. Press `^X^G` (Control-X Control-G).
 This will open an fzf window with your git history.
+3. Select the commit you want to inject.

+### Using extra `git log` options or arguments

-If you need to add extra options to your git log, type them after your git command, then move the cursor left to them before pressing `^X^G`.
-The plugin will then remove then, and use them along with `git log`.
+Of course, this plugin relies on `git log` to get the list of commits to choose from.
+If you need to add extra options or arguments to the `git log` command, you can type them after your git command, then move the cursor left to them before pressing `^X^G`.
+The plugin will then remove the extra options and arguments, and use them along with `git log`.

 ```console
 git cherry-pick <your cursor is here>--all